evg4b/fisherman/docs/configuration/hooks/commit-msg-hook.md

 ### variables:

+Section describing expressions for extracting variables from sources.
+See more information [here](./../variables.md).

+#### from-branch:

 ### static-message:
-This is [template](/).
+This is template.
 Users commit message will be replaced by a compilation result of this field.
 :::caution
 When this parament is set other validation rules will be skipped.
 :::